 The cost varies on the type of service that you require.
 The hourly rate is $130 – $150 for couples or individuals.
 Couples initial sessions are 90-120 minutes so that you make a strong start, with a goal of leaving having seen progress and knowing your next steps.
 You want to get out of pain as quick as possible!

 How can this expense be justified?

 Therapy is expensive.
 However, think of it like this: it is an investment in yourself and your relationship.
 People spend thousands of dollars a year on gym memberships, personal training, hobbies, and diets.
 Before you think about whether couples therapy is worth the cost, ask yourself: how important your relationship is to you?
 Therapy isn’t just about gaining a set of tools; it’s about creating a better relationship that will last.
 How much would you pay to save your relationship and have a lifelong bond?

-From my own trial and error, I’ve grown into someone passionate about helping individuals and couples achieve the relationships they deserve.
-Part of my passion has involved undergoing intensive and continuing training in the best practices for couples counseling under the guidance of an internationally-renowned couples therapy expert.
-My tried-and-true techniques can help you get out of pain and start enjoying the relationship you deserve.
-To learn more about me, click here.
+From trial and error, we have become passionate about helping individuals and couples achieve the relationships they deserve.
+Part of our passion has involved undergoing intensive and continuing training in the best practices for couples counseling under the guidance of an internationally-renowned couples therapy expert.
+Our tried-and-true techniques can help you get out of pain and start enjoying the relationship you deserve.
+To learn more about our team, click here.

 How many sessions will be required?

 Session frequency recommendation is tailored according to the individual’s or couples’ specific needs, goals, and availability.
 Some couples attend for just a few weeks for a specific issue, while others may need to make a long-term effort.
 If you would like to know about what’s best for your unique situation, feel free to contact us to discuss it.

 What can be expected at the first session?